Flexible Solar Panel Guide

 flexible solar panels on an oddly shaped building

 Traditional solar panels are rigid, so they can’t be installed on surfaces that aren’t flat.
-Flexible solar panels are able to flex around objects, like curved roof structures.
-Even so, they’re not the best solar panel choice for rooftop solar arrays.
-They do have, however, some intriguing applications.
+Flexible solar panels, on the other hand, can flex around objects, such as curved roof structures.
+While they’re not the best solar panel choice for rooftop solar arrays, they do have some intriguing applications.
 If you’re interested in solar energy and considering flexible solar panels, here’s what you need to know.

 Key insights